AI Infrastructure Cost Management — Platform Operations

 Key Points for Developer Portal & Backstage

-- A developer portal is the UI layer of your IDP — it provides a single pane of glass for service catalog, documentation, and self-service workflows
+- A developer portal is the UI layer of your IDP.
+It provides a single pane of glass for service catalog, documentation, and self-service workflows.

 - Backstage (Spotify, CNCF) is the dominant open-source option with a plugin architecture and strong community, but requires significant investment to operationalize